-The Role of Public Opinion, Public Interest Groups, and Political Parties in Creating and Implementing Environmental Policy, 23 Env.
-L. Reprt.
-10665 (1993) (work identified in William H. Rodgers, Jr., The Most Creative Moments in the History of Environmental Law, 2000 U. Ill.
-L. Rev. 1, 26, example of “Paradigm Shifters and Domain Openers”).
+Implementing Environmental Policy, 23 Env.
+L. Rprt.
+10665 (1993).
+(Work identified in William H. Rodgers, Jr., The Most Creative Moments in the History of Environmental Law, 2000 U. ILL.
+L. REV. 1, 26, example of “Paradigm Shifters and Domain Openers.”)

-Within the Best Interests of the Child: The Factor of Parental Status in Custody Disputes Arising from Surrogacy Contracts, 27 J. Fam.
+Within the Best Interests of the Child: The Factor of Parental Status in Custody Disputes Arising from Surrogacy Contracts, 27 J. FAM.
 L. 585 (1989).

-The Political and Administrative History of the U.S. Court of Appeals for the Tenth Circuit, 60 Denv.
+The Political and Administrative History of the U.S. Court of Appeals for the Tenth Circuit, 60 DENV.
 L.J.
-119 (1983), with Judge Stanley (expanded, updated, and republished as a chapter in The Federal Courts of the Tenth Circuit: A History noted above).
+119 (1983), with Judge Stanley (expanded, updated, and republished as a chapter in THE FEDERAL COURTS OF THE TENTH CIRCUIT: A HISTORY noted above.)

-Beyond Shooting Snaildarters in Porkbarrels: Endangered Species and Land Use in America, 70 Geo.
-L.J.
-1433 (1982) (with George C. Coggins).
+Co-authored with George C. Coggins, Beyond Shooting Snaildarters in Porkbarrels: Endangered Species and Land Use in America, 70 GEO L.J.
+1433 (1982).

 A Multiple-Strategy Approach to Solving the Energy Puzzle, 38 Trends 10 (March/April 2007).